BA-I: Design

+The body and the layout of the components and assemblies of the armored car bear great similarity to the American armored car T4 (M1), released in 1931.

 In 1932, at the Izhorskij plant, the armoured car BA-I (I stands for Izhorskij) was developed by A. D. Kuzmin.
 In some publications the name of this machine is written together - BAI.
 It used the same triaxial Ford-Timken chassis as its predecessors.

 The hull was welded together - an advanced technology for the time.
 Due to the "stepped" form of the roof on the hull it was possible to place turret lower, substantially reducing the overall height of combat vehicle.
 In the cylindrical welded turret, there was a 37 mm gun with 34 rounds (similarly to earlier BA-27 armored car), and a DT machine gun on a separate ball mount.
 The second DT was placed in the frontal sheet to the right of the driver.
 There were doors in the hull and in the rear for crew evacuation.

 An interesting idea that was borrowed from the earlier D-13 armoured car was mounting of spare wheels just next to the front wheels and only slightly higher.
 These helped when crossing trenches and rugged terrain.
 An innovation was the possibility to convert vehicle to a half-track by fitting auxiliary ("Overall") tracks to the rear pair of dual tandem wheels.
 Additionally some vehicles were equipped with radio.
 All three of these ideas were subsequently used in all succeeding designs, including the BA-10.

 A version has been developed using an improved GAZ-AAA chassis.

 Also a prototype railway BA-IZD variant was created, but was not accepted for production.